 IP TAKE: FirstEnergy gives both modest and large amounts to STEM initiatives at colleges, universities, and professional organizations.
-Unsolicited applications are not accepted, but that shouldn't stop you from reaching out to local management or the company's Community Involvement Department.
+In order to be eligible, institutions must be located in a community that receives FirstEnergy services.

 FirstEnergy Foundation has also given to STEM-centric schools (such as engineering colleges) and professional societies that support post-secondary STEM education.
 Separately, universities and colleges have sometimes received funding at similar levels for work in the arts as well as civic activities.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).